SpartacusIam/unraid-scripts/README.md

-# Unraid Docker Scripts
+# Unraid User Scripts

 Various bash scripts to be used in the User Scripts plugin in Unraid

-## Appdata Backup Scripts
+## Backup Scripts

 ### backup_all_appdata

-This script creates an individual tar file for each appdata directory found in your appdata path.
+This script creates an individual tar file for each docker appdata directory found in your appdata path.
 Furthermore, it stops and restarts each container before and after backup if the container was running at the time of the backup.

 ### backup_select_appdata

-This script creates an invididual tar file for each appdata directory that you define (needs both container name and path to it's appdata).
+This script creates an invididual tar file for each docker appdata directory that you define (needs both container name and path to it's appdata).
 Furthermore, it stops and restarts each container before and after backup if the container was running at the time of the backup.

 ### backup_plex_db

 This script stops the plex container and copies the main plex db file to a backup location of your choosing before restarting the container.

+### backup_flashdrive

+This script creates a dated tar first of the Unraid USB flash drive.

 ## Usage